Medical Debt

 • Missing payments on other priority bills to ensure you have enough for the bill payments

 It’s very easy to emotionally support someone you know in a dire medical situation, but most will not think about the struggles of paying for it.
-Below are some signs you may recognize if someone you know is struggling to keep up with their health care costs:
+Below are some signs you may recognize if someone you know is struggling to keep up with their healthcare costs:

-• A palpable shift in a relationship
+• A palpable shift in the relationship

 • Seeming stressed and/or anxious for no obvious reason